sigmorphon/2021Task0/README.md

 ### References

-Anastasopoulos and Neubig. [“Pushing the Limits of Low-Resource Morphological Inflection.”](https://www.aclweb.org/anthology/D19-1091/) Proceedings of EMNLP 2019.
+Anastasopoulos, A. and Neubig, G. (2019) [“Pushing the Limits of Low-Resource Morphological Inflection.”](https://www.aclweb.org/anthology/D19-1091/) Proceedings of EMNLP 2019.

-Vaswani et al. [“Attention is All You Need.”](https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf) Proceedings of NeurIPS 2017.
+Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A., Kaiser, Ł. and Polosukhin, I. (2007) [“Attention is All You Need.”](https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf) Proceedings of NeurIPS 2017.